JBMontes/JBMontes/README.md

 - 📫 How to reach me **jeremymontes@pursuit.org**

-- ⚡ Fun facts:
+- ⚡ Fun facts:**
--** - Haitian American 🇭🇹
+- - Haitian American 🇭🇹
 - - Musician 🎸
 - - Worked as an EMT 🚑
 - - Love science 🔬